aphanotus/openEd/BI401.22F.GenoEcoEvo/BI401-F22.GenoEcoEvo.Syllabus.md

 **F. Unacceptable.** Evidence that the reading has not been done.
 Use of devices for activities that do not relate to the topic under discussion.
 Absence from class or extreme tardiness merit an F.

-### Accommodations for the COVID-19 pandemic
+### Accommodations for public health

 Discussion with your peers is important to the learning objectives of this course.
-Nevertheless, the COVID-19 pandemic presents a serious danger of the health of us all.
-Therefore, complete cooperation with the [college’s plan for pandemic response](https://covid19.colby.edu/covid-19-health-and-safety/) is expected.
+Nevertheless, the COVID-19 pandemic presents an on-going danger to public health.
+Cooperation with the [college’s plan for pandemic response](https://covid19.colby.edu/covid-19-health-and-safety/) is expected.
 Specific impacts to BI401A include:

 - Invited speakers will appear digitally.
 Whenever possible, their presentations will be recorded.
 - It may become necessary for the course to transition to a Zoom format at any time.